What is employee experience?

 Manager and employee performance reviews can reveal only part of the picture of how an employee functions in your organization.
-Also known as multi-rater feedback assessments, 360 reviews include appraisals by a senior, a junior and a peer, as well as a self-assessment.
+Also known as multi-rater feedback assessments, 360 reviews include appraisals by a senior, a junior, and a peer, as well as a self-assessment.
 Because they’re anonymous, 360 reviewers are more likely to say what they really think.
 That said, they are best used only for team development, not to rate and reward individual performance.